The best themed restaurant in every state

 Idaho: Pioneer Saloon, Ketchum

 With an Old West theme (and looking very much like a movie set), Pioneer Saloon first opened in the 1940s as a casino – but these days, it's a restaurant filled with Wild West posters, deer and bison heads, and antique bullet boards.
 There’s also an interesting collection of Ernest Hemingway memorabilia.
-The food isn’t secondary to the theme, though; the prime rib is highly recommended, and, as this is Idaho, the baked potato is a must-try.
+The food isn’t secondary to the theme, though; the prime rib is highly recommended and, as this is Idaho, the baked potato is a must-try.

 Illinois: Carnivale, Chicago

 Fiesta is the theme at Carnivale, a Latin American–inspired restaurant in Chicago’s central West Loop neighborhood.
 It’s a riot of bold, bright, eye-popping colors, and the atmosphere, while always party-ready, gets even livelier when there’s a live performance (expect anything from dancers to Mariachi bands).
-The menu draws from the flavors of Mexico and Central and South American countries, and dishes like ceviche, paella, and steak with herb-packed chimichurri are as vibrant as the decor.
+The menu draws from the flavors of Mexico and Central and South American countries, and dishes like empanadas, paella, and steak with herb-packed chimichurri are as vibrant as the décor.

 IndustrialRevolutionEatery/Facebook